The Bible and the Modern World

-Vincent Smiles, Ph.D., is a professor of Theology in the Department of Theology of the College of Saint Benedict and Saint John's University.
-He graduated from Saint John's School of Theology and Seminary in 1975 with an M.A. in Theology and completed his Ph.D. at Fordham University in 1989.
+Vincent M. Smiles, Ph.D., is a professor of Theology in the Department of Theology of the College of Saint Benedict and Saint John’s University.
+He graduated from Saint John’s School of Theology and Seminary in 1975 with an M.A. in Theology and completed his Ph.D. at Fordham University in 1989.
 His major publications have been on the letters of Paul, but in recent years his research interests have also turned to the relationship between theology and science.
-His latest book, published by the Liturgical Press in 2011, is The Bible and Science: Longing for God in a Science-Dominated World.
+His last book, published by the Liturgical Press in 2011, is The Bible and Science: Longing for God in a Science-Dominated World.
 He is now working on a book, inspired by the philosophy of Michael Polanyi, titled Being Human: From the Discoveries of Science to the Contemplation of God.

 A typical Theology Day consists of registration and refreshments, followed by a period of conversation/presentation/lecture.
 The conversation then continues as participants are given a chance to continue their discussions with one another.
 Morning presentations at Emmaus Hall are followed by a complimentary lunch for all participants, and most evening sessions include refreshments.